-We follow the guidelines from the World Professional Association of Transgender Health (WPATH) and the Endocrine Society.
+We are informed by the guidelines from the World Professional Association of Transgender Health (WPATH) and the Endocrine Society.
 Our pre-surgery process is meant to provide all necessary pre-procedure care, and to satisfy your insurance company’s requirements.
 Typical standards require letters of recommendations from a health care provider.
-Generally, you need one letter for facial surgery, one for chest surgery, and two for genital surgery.
+Many insurance companies require you to have, one letter for facial surgery, one for chest surgery, and two for genital surgery.
 Letters should come from a psychologist or psychiatrist working in the field of transgender health care.
 Our mental health professionals within our center can work with you and write your letters.

 As our patient, you will meet with multiple members of our team.
 Often, you start with our social worker, who helps you navigate the process.
 You may meet with a primary care provider and a behavioral health specialist.
 We try to schedule appointments so you can complete more than one step in a single visit.

 At your surgical consultation, you meet your surgeon, discuss your goals, and agree on a plan for your surgery.
 Your surgeon discusses necessary preparations, expected outcomes, risks, and recovery process.
 We also answer any questions you may have.